0xjmux/InsanelyCheapElectronics/interesting_links.md

   - [Information](#Information)
   - [Blogs and List](#Blogs-and-List)

-## Webshops
+## Online Shops
-This is a list with webshops that are interesting for cheap tools and parts.
+This is a list with online shops that are interesting for cheap tools and parts.

 - [Aliexpress](https://www.aliexpress.com/)
 - [Banggood](https://www.banggood.com/)